asciinema/asciinema-server/docs/INSTALL.md

 Set `SECRET_KEY_BASE` to long random string.
 Run `docker-compose run --rm web mix phx.gen.secret` to obtain one.

+#### HTTPS settings

+To enable HTTPS (in addition to HTTP), make the following changes.

+In the repository root, create a directory named `certs`.
+Copy your SSL/TLS certificate and private key into this directory.

+In `.env.production`, set

+    URL_SCHEME=https
+    URL_PORT=443

+In `docker-compose.yml`, uncomment these two lines (they are marked in the file):

+    - "443:443"
+    - ./certs:/app/priv/certs

+In `docker/nginx/asciinema.conf`, uncomment this section:

+    listen 443 ssl;
+    ssl_certificate     /app/priv/certs/<my-cert>.crt;
+    ssl_certificate_key /app/priv/certs/<my-cert>.key;

+Make sure to substitute the proper filenames for your certificate and private key files.

+If you encounter problems, it may be helpful to run `docker exec -it asciinema_web bash` to enter a shell in the container, and then inspect the web server logs in `/var/log/nginx`.

 #### SMTP settings

 The app uses linked `namshi/smtp` container, which by default runs in "SMTP